tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide200.md

   ![D:\\Workshop\_Bot\\BotsLab2\\webpage.PNG](images/200/image31.png)

-- Once you click on the right-bottom corner image - ChatBot icon (marked as red in above snapshot), you can see the below screen:
+- Once you click on the right-bottom corner image - Digital Assistant icon (marked as red in above snapshot), you can see the below screen:

   ![D:\\Workshop\_Bot\\BotsLab2\\webpage2.PNG](images/200/image32.png)

-- Now your ChatBot is integrated with the web page.
+- Now your single skill Digital Assistant is integrated with the web page.
 To do testing type “ShowMenu” in a message and then click on the “Send” button.

 **Note:** You can download all the related files from [Github](https://github.com/AdityaVishwekar/IntelligentChatBots/blob/master/workshops/intelligent-chatbots/images/All_files.zip)